 “Our goal is to build strong, positive relationships among students and the bus drivers,” said Jessica Pritts.
 “We want to teach students to be accountable for their actions, take pride in themselves, their peers and ‘bus group’ and take responsibility for what happens on their bus.”

-Earlier this year, staff at Metzgar Elementary invited all First Student drivers from Location #20508 to a breakfast to introduce them to the program and to give them a chance to participate in an open forum with school officials.
+Staff at Metzgar Elementary invited all First Student drivers from Location #20508 to a breakfast to introduce them to the program and to give them a chance to participate in an open forum with school officials.

 At the breakfast, drivers learned about their role in the implementation of the program and what forms they would need to complete (student specific, group or location) in order for the school to address situations properly.